 The Rouge Story

-Rouge New York provides an enjoyable, affordable, reliable makeup application service.
+Rouge provides an enjoyable, affordable, reliable makeup application service.
 On the set of Law & Order SVU, makeup department head Rebecca Perkins and actress Stephanie March (famous as ADA Alex Cabot) spent countless hours together in “the chair” talking about women and makeup.
 More and more, Stephanie found herself calling on Rebecca to do her own makeup off-set, first for parties and events.
 Or any time “I needed Becca to de-lawyer me” laughs March.

 Friends commented how great she looked and what a luxury it was to be able to have the services of a talented makeup artist available to her.
 Rebecca and Stephanie realized that great makeup didn’t have to be—and shouldn’t be—a luxury.
 Makeup artists should be accessible to all women.